-- The potential ongoing need to use airspace above the site for activities related to RAF aerobatic team and the related constraints this would have for any redevelopment or repurposing of the site. - Protection, promotion and enhancement of existing heritage assets in recognition of the important role RAF Scampton has played both in terms of military and social history. - The isolated nature of the site and challenges in relation to integration and improved access both across the site itself and to other settlements, supporting connectivity and future sustainability. - Fragmented and inconsistent management and maintenance of infrastructure across the site and challenges around infrastructure specification and standard affecting opportunities for future public authority adoption. - The prominent position at the top of the Lincoln Cliff and potential for landscape impacts from new development. - The sparse nature of the buildings currently on site and visual impacts from additional and different development on the site. - Continued support of the existing wide-range of community facilities on the base during and after the base is decommissioned. - Retention and development of existing employment opportunities outside of those related to the current RAF operations. - 12.4.18.
+- The unique and important site is considered to be of national significance in its contribution to the evolution of aviation technology from propeller to jet aircraft.
+One of the few remaining sites which retains many of the physical structures and original layout associated with its rich heritage and prominence in national history, including two world wars and the Cold War. - The continued importance of and potential ongoing need to use airspace above the site for activities related to RAF aerobatic team and potential to use the airspace for wider defence needs or commercial enterprise, and the related constraints this would have for any redevelopment or repurposing of the site - the importance of which needs to be fully understood before the site can be developed.
+The unique conditions at RAF Scampton could be of significant local or national importance or could offer significant commercial opportunities to boost the economy. - The protection, promotion and enhancement of existing heritage assets in recognition of the important role RAF Scampton has played both in terms of military and social history. - The isolated nature of the site and challenges in relation to integration and improved access both across the site itself and to other settlements, supporting connectivity and future sustainability. - The risk of fragmented and inconsistent management and maintenance of infrastructure across the site and challenges around infrastructure specification and standard affecting opportunities for future public authority adoption. - The prominent position at the top of the Lincoln Cliff and potential for landscape impacts from new development. - The sparse nature of the buildings currently on site and visual impacts from additional and different development on the site. - Continued support of the existing wide-range of community facilities on the base during and after the base is decommissioned. - The retention and development of existing employment opportunities outside of those directly related to the current RAF operations. - 12.4.19.
 It is essential that these key challenges are carefully managed to ensure that RAF Scampton continues to contribute positively to Central Lincolnshire and to ensure the community can continue to flourish.
 This will be achieved through joint working, community engagement and through the agreement of a comprehensive masterplan detailing how the site will look, feel, operate, prosper and endure.

-Policy S74: RAF Scampton
+Policy S75: RAF Scampton